M66B/FairEmail/FAQ.md

 This feature requires an internet connection.

 Note that you can't use [the regular pro plans](https://www.deepl.com/pro).
-The error *403 forbidden* means that the key and/or plan in invalid.
+The error *403 forbidden* means that the key and/or plan is invalid.

 Note that when reading a message, you can use the horizontal three-dots menu to translate too.
 If you use this frequently, you can configure a button for this.

-Some people have asked to add Google Translate on the assumption that it is free to use, but that is not the case if it is integrated into an app.
+Some people have asked to add Google Translate on the assumption that it is free to use, but [that is not the case](https://cloud.google.com/translate/pricing) if it is integrated into an app.
 Apart from that, DeepL is much easier to configure and the translations are of better quality.

 <br />